raae/queen.raae.codes/content/emails-olavea/2022-01-31-image-file/index.md

 ---
-title: I created an imageFile with createRemoteFileNode
+title: I created an image file with createRemoteFileNode
 ---

 ![imageFile](imageFile-1.jpeg)

 ## My Sunday Skill Builder Session:

-This Sunday, I created an imageFile with createRemoteFileNode
+This Sunday, I created an image file with createRemoteFileNode

 ## What did I do?

-I created an imageFile to use inside my node
+I created an image file to use inside my node

 ## Why did I do it?

-I wanted to use som Gatsby Image trickery on the thumbnail in our youtube data 💪😺.
+I wanted to use some Gatsby Image trickery on the thumbnail in our youtube data 💪😺.
 Therefore I downloaded the thumbnail into my data layer.
-At least that is how I see it.
+At least, that is how I see it.

-## How did I do it ?
+## How did I do it?

-### Short version:
+The short version:

 ```js
 // POW!-website plugins / local - source - youtube / gatsby - node.js;